Oragif/Java-HTTP/README.md

 ```

 ## Middleware using annotations
-Creating a class as such, it will automatically get added to the route pool
+Creating a class as such, it will automatically get added to the worker pool
 ```java
 //path, the one used below is the default value
 @Middleware(path = "/")